AbhilakshSinghReen/camb_ai-backend-assignment/docs/ARCHITECTURE.md

 ### External Traffic
 For the purpose of this project, I was running the system on a Minikube Cluster.
 To allow external traffic, I've created a LoadBalancer Service and then tunnelled it using `minikube tunnel`.
 This service is defined in `kubernetes/server/server-loadbalancer-service.yaml`.
-For deployment in the Cloud, I would procees with K8s Ingress.
+For deployment in the Cloud, I would proceed with K8s Ingress.

 ### Redis
 Now, let's look at the more complicated part of the application: deploying Redis.